Today is Earth Day, 2016: a moment when we should do something to honor the importance of the earth in our lives. Here is my contribution.

 Nature fast involves planning so see here for details on how to conduct a safe fast.

 Gift of Aloha: Service [generosity]

 The last gift can be both the easiest or the hardest depending on who you are.
-For the gift of Aloha is a more than a word, or a greeting, it is a way of life.
+The gift of Aloha is more than a word or a greeting, it is a way of life.
 To truly “live Aloha” you have to show aloha spirit in all you do.
 It is not just giving but joyful giving.
 Joy in sharing your emotions, your actions, your words.
 It is a way of sending out positive energy to everyone and living in harmony in your relationships with others.
 As Rell Sunn (a well-respected Hawaiian surfer) once said:

 “The Aloha Spirit is real simple.
 You give and you give and you give… and you give from here (the heart), until you have nothing else to give.”